 - proof of funds ($2500)

-- proof of health insurance (valid for the duration of your intended stay) – we found True Traveller and WorldNomads most suitable.
+- proof of health/travel insurance (valid for the duration of your intended stay) – we found True Traveller, WorldNomads and Fast Cover(Australian residents) most suitable.

 - a ticket for your departure from Canada or sufficient funds to purchase such a ticket